-Warning: To provide adequate power supply to the motherboard, be sure to connect the 24-pin ATX PWR (JPWR3) and two 8-pin PWR connectors (JPWR1, JPWR2) to the power supply.
-Failure to do so will void the manufacturer warranty on your power supply and motherboard.
+Warning!
+To prevent damage to the power supply or motherboard, please use a power supply that contains a 24-pin (JPWR3) and two 8-pin power connectors (JPWR1, JPWR2).
+Be sure to connect these power supply connectors to the power connectors on the motherboard.
+Failure in doing so will void the manufacturer warranty on your power supply and motherboard.